royweiss1/GPT_Keylogger/README.md

 <a name="readme-top"></a>

 # GPT Keylogger
-In this repository you will find a python implementation of a tool for deciphering encypeted responses sent from AI assistants (such as ChatGPT, Copilot, ...).
+In this repository you will find a python implementation of a tool for deciphering encrypted responses sent from AI assistants (such as ChatGPT, Copilot, ...).

 This is the official repository for the code used in the paper:
 ["What Was Your Prompt?
 A Remote Keylogging Attack on AI Assistants"](https://arxiv.org/abs/2403.09751), USENIX Security 24'

 *Weiss R, Ayzenshteyn D, Amit G, Mirsky Y "What Was Your Prompt?
 A Remote Keylogging Attack on AI Assistants", USNIX Security 24*

-If you use any derivative of this code in your work, please cite our publicaiton.
+If you use any derivative of this code in your work, please cite our publication.
 You can find a BibTex citation below.

 # Description
 Many modern LLM (AI assitant) services are vulnerable to a side channel attack that enables eavesdropping adversaries to read responses from the **service even though they are encrytped**.
 Imagine awkwardly asking your AI about a strange rash, or to edit an email, only to have that conversation exposed to someone on the net.
-In this repository we demonstrate how our unvailed side channel can be used to read encrypted messages sent from AI Assistants.
+In this repository we demonstrate how our unveiled side channel can be used to read encrypted messages sent from AI Assistants.
 The figure below shows the general idea of the Side Channel:

 ![image](https://github.com/royweiss1/GPT_Keylogger/assets/92648019/9c9f1bce-1bf2-4f02-902d-47249bf48a9c)

 We unveil a novel token-length side-channel.
-The attack relays on the fact that LLM Services sends their responses to the users in a streaming like manner.
-If each token (akin to word) is sent carelessly in a new packet, a MitM adversary that listens to the generated network can infer the size of the tokens of the AI Assistent response.
+The attack relies on the fact that LLM Services sends their responses to the users in a streaming-like manner.
+If each token (akin to a word) is sent carelessly in a new packet, a MitM adversary that listens to the generated network can infer the size of the tokens of the AI Assistent response.
 With this information in hand we show how a model can be trained to infer the topic of the asked response.

 ## Features
-* Our models were trained on GPT-4 responses - Note that using it on a different LLM might cause worse results (due to different tokenizer and diffrent pattern of responses)
+* Our models were trained on GPT-4 responses - note that using it on a different LLM might cause worse results (due to different tokenizer and diffrent pattern of responses)
 * Our model was trained using the UltraChat dataset.
 Using it on different datasets that includes different topics might lead to lower results.

 💡 **Note: The tool in this repository does not operate on network captures (e.g., pcaps).
 You must extract and provide the token sequences yourself**